Concert with the Erzgebirgische Philharmonie Aue

 As a soloist, he has performed with St. Petersburg’s Mariinsky Orchestra, the Deutsche Kammerphilharmonie Bremen, the Konzerthausorchester Berlin, the Nuremberg Symphony Orchestra and the Stuttgart Chamber Orchestra, to name but a few.
 He has been a guest at the Cello Biennale Amsterdam, the Salzburg Festival and the Schleswig-Holstein Music Festival.

-Sebastian Fritsch plays a cello by Thorsten Theis.
+Sebastian Fritsch plays a cello made by Thorsten Theis, which is made available to him by the Karl Schlecht Foundation.